Future of StoryTelling: FoST Films

-Since its founding, FoST has produced an ongoing series of short films featuring its Summit speakers and other leaders from the storytelling world speaking about their areas of interest, such as interactive theater, immersive journalist, artificial intelligence, and the neuroscience of empathy.
+Since its founding, FoST has produced an ongoing series of short films featuring its Summit speakers and other leaders from the storytelling world speaking about their areas of interest, such as interactive theater, immersive journalism, artificial intelligence, and the neuroscience of empathy.
 Past subjects have included Disney animator Glen Keane, former GE Vice Chair Beth Comstock, architect Bjarke Ingels, filmmaker Chris Milk, Niantic CEO John Hanke, journalism pioneer Nonny de la Peña, and Scott Trowbridge, Portfolio Creative Executive for Disney Imagineering.

 Theodore Roosevelt Presidential Library

 In 2019, FoST was engaged as the official Executive Storytellers for the Theodore Roosevelt Presidential Library in Medora, North Dakota, which is currently scheduled to open to the public in 2025.
 In this role, FoST runs all aspects of the institution's storytelling.
 In addition to managing the exhibits inside of the building, FoST also oversees all of the programming and activities emanating from the Library.
 FoST has also produced several pieces of print collateral for the Library, including a "Request for Qualifications," which was sent to select firms who were being considered for the Library's international architecture competition.
-Subsequently, FoST produced a digital “Request for Proposal” for the same competition as well as an extensive “Story Guide”—a reference book, onboarding tool, and style guide for current and future Library collaborators.
+Subsequently, FoST produced a digital “Request for Proposal” for the same competition as well as an extensive "Story Guide"—a reference book, onboarding tool, and style guide for current and future Library collaborators.